Shlurp/Strudel/info/info.md

 ### **TAG**
 Usage:
-**TAG \<NAME>**
+**TAG \[GLOBAL] \<NAME>**
 This creates a tag by the name of NAME, and jumps to this tag will jump to the line underneath this instruction.
+If GLOBAL is raised, then this tag can be used by other Strudel files compiled with it.

 ### **CMP**
 The CMP function compares two values, and has the following usage: